weberlab-at-mcgill/Workshop1/README.md

 ...and the following python script: plot_P(s)_workshop.py

 Make sure you save the P(s) curve data.
 Name the .csv file according to your organism.
-If you finish repeat for a different organism. /
+If you finish repeat for a different organism.
+Look around the room to see the shapes of P(s) curves other people are calculating.
+How are they similar/different to your organism?
+Does your organisms exhibit chromosome to chromosome variation?

-MAC ONLY: /
+### MAC ONLY:
-If you want to visualize the 3D conformation of the chromosome for your organisms go to terminal and type:
+If you want to visualize the 3D conformation of chromosomes from your organisms open a new terminal window and type:

 In terminal:
 ```